Basic tools for downloading and viewing the Cal-ITP transit technology stack database.

 )

-You can use the Jupyter Notebook /notebooks/Individual Transit Provider Analysis.ipynb
+You can use the Jupyter Notebook /notebooks/Individual Transit Provider Analysis.ipynb for interactive transit stack diagram

-generation by using the command jupyter notebook
+generation by using the command jupyter notebook.

 General steps: